 - Priority of Actions: Switches have priority over Charge Moves, Fast Moves over simultaneous Charge Moves (Fast-Move Leaking).
-Charge Moves should* have priority over simultaneous Fast Move applied damage.
+Charge Move Activation priority over Fast Move Damage application is currently inconsistent.

-Note 2: If a Switch is used, the opponent’s Fast Attack used on that same turn will land on the incoming Pokémon, if it lasts more than 1 turn.
+Note 2: If a Switch is used, the opponent’s Fast Move used on that same turn will land on the incoming Pokémon, if it lasts more than 1 turn.

 - Fast-Move Leaking: a Fast Move that starts at the same time as the opponent’s Pokémon throws a Charge Move.

 - False CMP: Situation where it appears the game has determined which Pokémon is getting Charge-Move Priority but said “priority” is not actually due to a tie.
-It is generally due to Fast Attacks lasting different turns and not actually ending at the same moment before Charge Moves are activated.
+It is generally due to Fast Moves lasting a different ammount of turns and not actually ending at the same moment before Charge Moves are activated.
 However, in some situations it can be the result of an in-game issue, a user mistake, a combination of both.

 - Sac (sacrificial) swap: Switch triggered at the same time or one turn before an opponent’s Charge Move is activated, resulting in the switched-in Pokémon being the new target.
 Sac swaps are a consequence of Switch priority over Charge Move activation.
-No Fast-Move Leaking should* occur in case the swap occurs on alignment.
+Fast-Move Leaking may occur after a sac swap in Current State of the Game.

 - Farming: Dealing only Fast-Move damage to the opponent’s Pokémon without throwing any Charge Move, thus accumulating, or “farming,” energy.